Randy Arozarena Player Props: Rays vs. Twins

-On Wednesday, Randy Arozarena (batting .194 in his past 10 games) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.270 slugging percentage over his past 10 games, including one homer), take on starting pitcher Bailey Ober and the Minnesota Twins at Tropicana Field, Thursday at 1:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Twins.
+In his last appearance, he had two hits (going 2-for-4 with a home run and an RBI) against the Twins.

 Randy Arozarena Game Info & Props vs. the Twins